matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 computer science students, really do not like Java.

-And they do not like Java because when they are first -- especially -- my daughter is taking AP computer science right now, and she was exposed to a tiny bit of JavaScript and a tiny bit of Clojure before she started her class, which is preparing her for the AP exam, and now it is all in Java.
+And they do not like Java because when they are first -- especially -- my daughter is taking AP computer science right now.
+And she was exposed to a tiny bit of JavaScript and a tiny bit of Clojure before she started her class, which is preparing her for the AP exam, and now it is all in Java.
 And she is like: "What is this?!?
 Why do I have